DBinvent/rdbm/README.md

 Here you will see a set of scripts that demonstrate usage of Rumba[[rdbm]](https://www.dbinvent.com/rdbm/) by [DBinvent](https://www.linkedin.com/company/dbinvent).

+The examples show most typical use cases and are written to run in a Docker container.
+You can also use them as a starting point to adopt Rumba into your workflow quickly and without touching Docker at all.

+Before we move on to running tests, let's briefly describe the main Rumba features.

+## About Rumba RDBM

 Rumba is a database schema migration tool for PostgreSQL that helps manage, control and deploy database schema changes across various environments and development stages.

 It employs the automatic SQL generation and plain-SQL approach in one software.
 Scripts can be assigned with a version and a certain migration phase, which brings developers true flexibility to perform the necessary action at an exact migration stage.